Estimating a class of diffusions from discrete observations via approximate maximum likelihood method: Introduction

 Properties (1.-2.) for drift parameter AMLEs were proved in \cite{Breton} in cases when drift depended linearly on its parameters.
 For detailed review of liner case see \cite{Bishwal}.
 The first nonlinear case was covered by the author in his Ph.D. thesis \cite{Huzak}.
 The main assumption was that the drift was an analytic function in its parameters with properly bounded derivatives of all orders.
 In this paper we only assume that the drift has at least $d+3$ continuous derivatives with respect to the drift parameters ($d$ is a dimension of the drift parameter vector).
 The main difficulty was in proving core technical Theorem \ref{tm:new} of Section 5.
 Although facts (4.-5.) have been already known we included these alternative proofs for completeness and the illustrative purposes of the applicability of the findings (1.-3.) and in this paper developed methods.
 We belive that other discretization schemes (for example, of higher order) can be analyzed similarly by using the techniques of this paper.

 The paper is organized in the following way.
 In the next section we introduce notation used through the paper.
 The discussed method of estimation is described in Section 3.
 The main results are presented in Section 4.
-An example is provided in Section 5.
+Examples are provided in Section 5.
 The proofs of the main results are in the last section.
 Lemmas are proved in Appendix.